-- Draw in employers: Fear of losing a job is one of the big reasons for denial.
+- Draw in employers: Fear of losing a job is one of the big reasons for the denial.
 If a sympathetic employer’s support can be enlisted, it will be much easier to break down denial.

-- Choose the time: Estimate a time when the abuser will have the time and be sober enough for meaningful talk.
+- Choose the time: Estimate a period when the abuser will have the time and be sober enough for meaningful talk.
 Set the event for that time.
 Avoid a rushed talk or heavily drugged responder.

 - Prepare the helpers: Arrange a meeting with the group members before the planned intervention.
 Inform everybody of all the details and what their roles will be.